Rupiah Token (IDRT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Rupiah Token Historical Price

-According to the latest data gathered on Rupiah Token live price page, the current price of Rupiah Token is 0.00006051USD.
-The circulating supply of Rupiah Token(IDRT) is 239.13B IDRT , giving it a market capitalization of $14.47M.
+According to the latest data gathered on Rupiah Token live price page, the current price of Rupiah Token is 0USD.
+The circulating supply of Rupiah Token(IDRT) is 239.13B IDRT , giving it a market capitalization of $14.50M.

 The Rupiah Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IDRT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.